userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 Although we have only tested this example on an *amd64* system, the `kde-neon` extension is also available for *arm64*.
 [/note]

 The resulting snap can be installed locally.
-You need to specify the `--devmode` option as to install an unconfined snap, like our KCalc example:
+You need to specify the `--devmode` option to install a snap that uses `devmode` confinement, for example:

 ```bash
 $ sudo snap install kcalc-example_*.snap --devmode